Ever wonder why your Mom calls it Aldi’s or your Dad calls it Panera’s?

-- Is Pittsburgh actually gray all the time or does it just feel that way?
+Or if it actually is gray all the time here, or if it just feels that way?

 Here’s how it works.